7t4/7t4-galera/README.md

 # MariaDb Galera Cluster

-This image is based on `Alpine:latest` with mariadb from Alpine apk repo.
+This image is based on `Alpine:latest` with mariadb (currently 10.5.8 from Alpine apk repo.
 That may change to building from mariadb source.
 ## This build may or may not currently work.

 The original source of this project was based on the official Docker `mariadb:10.1` image and is designed to be